6 Practices for Your First Year of Church Leadership

 6. Pursue Jesus like your life depends on it.

-Pursing Jesus daily is vital for your soul and your leadership.
+Pursing Jesus daily is vital for your soul and your first year of church leadership.
 There will be times when you feel spiritually dry.
 That’s normal, and it will pass if you refuse to allow that to create drift and distance between you and God.

 “Love your family in a way that they still love the church many years down the road.”

-This article about church leadership originally appeared here, and is used by permission.
+This article about the first year of church leadership originally appeared here, and is used by permission.